Chapter 3 – Security Design Guidelines for Web Services

 Do Not Trust Input

 An attacker passing malicious input can attempt SQL injection, cross-site scripting, and other injection attacks that aim to exploit your application’s vulnerabilities.
-Check for known good data and constrain input by validating it for type, length, format, and range.
+Check for known good data and constrain input by validating it for type, length, format,

 Verify the Message Payload Against a Schema

 If you need to validate parameters, message contracts, or data contracts passed to operations, use schemas to validate the incoming message.
 Schemas provide a wide range of input validation without the need for custom code or validation routines.

 Verify the Message Size, Content, and Character Sets

 Validate incoming messages to ensure that they match your expectations regarding size, content, and character encoding.
 If a message is much larger than expected or contains encoding other than what your service expects, you may be under attack.
 Reject the

 message and log the occurrence so that auditing can determine if an attack is underway.